DISCOURSES 1.1

 君子,成德之名。

 Learning exists within oneself.
 Whether it is known or not exists within others.
-Why then would there be anger?
+Why would there be anger?

 – Yin Tun 尹焞³